 1 (3.5oz size) skein each of Bernat Baby Velvet in Orchid Hush, Pink Mist, Tiny Teal, Misty Green

-Size H, 5.00mm crochet hook, tapestry needle, scissors
+Size H/5.00mm crochet hook, tapestry needle, scissors

-Finished blanket size appx: 35 in x 39 in
+Finished size 35 in x 39 in

 PUFF STITCH: *Yarn over, insert your hook and pull up a loop.
 Repeat from * 3 more times, inserting your hook into the same space.
 YO and pull through all loops.

 FRONT AND BACK POST DOUBLE CROCHET (FPDC & BPDC): A front post double crochet means you insert your hook from front to back around the post of the next DC and work a DC.
 A back post double crochet means you insert your hook from back to front around the post of the next DC and work a DC.
-(DC=Double Crochet, YO insert your hook around the post, YO and pull up a loop, YO pull through two loops on hook, YO pull through remaining two loops.)

 Tips to know before you start: